Codecademy/docs/content/python/concepts/file-methods/terms/unlink/unlink.md

 ---
 Title: '.unlink()'
-Description: 'Allows the user to delete a file path.'
+Description: 'Allows the user to delete a file path if it exists.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'